 If your aim is to sell as many copies of your self-published book as possible, your marketing efforts should start long before it hits the shelves.
 Start building your mailing list early so that come the big day you have a ready-made audience to target.
 You can start generating a buzz right from the beginning with a behind the scenes blog post, documenting the process of making your own book.

 5) Printing and Distribution

 When it comes to printing, your budget is likely to be a deciding factor, but it’s also worth thinking about how you’re going to get your book in front of people.
 If you’re planning on selling only online, then print on demand is the way to go.
 But if you have conferences, networking, or speaking events lined up then it may be worth investing upfront in a print run, so that you have copies ready to hand out, sell, and share.
 Luckily, with Blurb you can switch between print on demand and offset runs as and when you need to so you can meet the demands of your project—but it’s always worth planning ahead so you know how many copies you might need at any one time.

 Project Support for Self-Publishers

-If you’re planning to order 100 or more copies, you’ll want to get in touch with our Client Services team.
+If you’re planning to order 100 or more copies, you’ll want to get in touch with our Large Order Services team.
 They handle the logistics of printing and distribution and can offer advice and support to help you make the best choices for your project.
 Find out more …